Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 The book has been written in the first person as it is a personal request from me to you to join me in bringing this vision to life.
 I ask readers to examine the model, not in search of reasons why it might not work, rather to imagine what it would be like to teach and learn in such an innovative learning environment.

 At the outset, I want to make my view of teachers clear.
 Our nation’s professional teachers are not the reason for the problems in education in the U.S. or why so many of our children struggle to achieve academic success.
-Teachers are unsung American heroes who deserve our support and admiration for the essential work they do for our children.
+Teachers are unsung American heroes who deserve our support and admiration for the crucial work they do for our children.

-Our teachers are victims of our flawed education process every bit as much as their students.
+Our teachers are as much victims of our flawed education process as are their students.
 Let it be known that teachers are the glue that holds a flawed education process together.
 All the good things that have happened to our students throughout the past several decades are because of the dedicated effort of these professional educators.
-They are given too narrow of a lane, however, to meet the needs of our nation’s diverse population of children.
+Teachers can only do what the education process allows them to do, however.

+The longer we allow resources to be drained from community public schools, however, the more difficult it will be for those schools to serve the needs of our nation’s most valuable yet vulnerable assets.
 Somehow public education must recapture the faith of the American people that it truly is “the pathway to the American Dream”—sadly, a dream that no longer feels real in the hearts and minds of far too many Americans.
-Recapturing the confidence of the American people is the purpose for which The Hawkins Model© model was created.
+It is a simple fact that community public schools are the only schools to which all of our nation’s children can be assured access.

 The First Step in the Presentation of our New Model